Browse our latest catalogue. It’s fully searchable and hyperlinked, to help you find more information on and order the books that interest you.

 Polity publishes a number of textbooks and original works in the fields of anthropology and archaeology.
 Our authors include some of the leading figures in these fields, such as Clifford Geertz, Marilyn Strathern, Henrietta Moore, Pierre Bourdieu, Maurice Godelier, Daniel Miller and Ian Hodder.

-Miller, Consumption and its Consequences
+Daniel Miller: Consumption and its Consequences

 This is a book for those looking for different answers to some of today's most fundamental questions.
 What is a consumer society?
 Does being a consumer make us less authentic or more materialistic?
 How and why do we shop?
 How should we understand the economy?
 Is our seemingly insatiable desire for goods destroying the planet?
 Can we reconcile curbs on consumption with goals such as reducing poverty and social inequality?

-Wherry, The Culture of Markets
+Frederick F. Wherry: The Culture of Markets

 "Fred Wherry elegantly introduces students to the cultural approach in economic sociology.
 Wearing his theoretical sophistication lightly, Wherry provides dozens of pithy illustrations from cutting-edge empirical research.
 This classy essay is deceptively simple.
 It provides the first synthetic construction of the cultural-economic field."